kderme/gsoc/blog/References.md

 used is a list of Commands, the exact type of which is specified by the user.
 With the help of `Test.QuickCheck.Monadic`, the `a -> prop` part can test monadic code and q-s-m uses this to test the commands against a real system.
 It is important though that no random generation is done during the execution part, using functions like `pick`, or else shrinking and repetition of failed test is impossible.
-These are feautures q-s-m does not want to sacrifice.
+These are features q-s-m does not want to sacrifice.
 But this creates a paradox: assume we test a db and the db gives ids to each new entry.
 How can we have a command which indicates that this entry must be updated before we have even inserted the entry?
 Or if we test a filesystem, how can we have a command to close a handle, before this handle is even created.
 Or if we want to test how `IORef` works, like in the example of